crafters-cloud/crafters-cloud-reference-architecture/README.md

 ## Deploy a new solution based on the template:

-``dotnet new cc-ref-arch --projectName Customer.Project --appProjectName customer-project --friendlyName "Customer Project" --allow-scripts yes``
+``dotnet new crafters-solution --projectName Customer.Project --friendlyName "Customer Project" --allow-scripts yes``

 ## Uninstall the template (when installed from nupkg)